elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 We can easily add and remove *event handlers*.
 The *event manager* essentially maintains a list of `{Module, State}` pairs, where each `Module` is an event handler, and `State` is the internal state of that event handler.

 One of the *handlers* implementation - `simulation_cli_handler` - is related with writing messages to the console.
-It is the actual `gen_event` behavior implementation, so all event handlers are the representatives of that abstraction:
+It is the actual `gen_event` callback module, so all handlers are implementations of that abstraction:

 {% highlight erlang linenos %}
 -module(simulation_cli_handler).